ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

 You are given 3 class in `models` package - `WhatsappGroup`, `Message` and `Member`

-Your task is to `define relations` between all these classes  and make sure `tables are created` for these models.
+Your task is to `define relations` between all these classes  and make sure `tables are created` for these models and `mapping tables` wherever applicable.

 Fields have been already added in each class. `You need not to add any new field` .
 You just need to anotate those fields with relevant Cardinalities like @ManyToOne, @OneToOne etc...